Qantas Business Rewards credit cards

 • High-interest rate of 20.24% p.a. on purchases.

-• Earned points on eligible transactions are capped at 100,000 Qantas Points per month.
+• Points on eligible transactions are capped at 100,000 Qantas Points per month, which may be limiting for some.

 The Qantas Business Rewards is designed to reward small and medium-sized Australian businesses for their loyalty.
 It offers a range of benefits and rewards for companies that frequently fly with Qantas.
 These include Qantas Points on eligible business expenses and access to exclusive offers and events.
 Businesses can enrol in the program for free and start earning points immediately.